Nicolas Isimat-Mirin: International career

 Isimat-Mirin is eligible to play for Guadeloupe through his parents.
 He later said it would be a "pride for him to try to represent the Guadeloupe colors".

 In May 2011, Isimat-Mirin was called up to the France U20 for the first time.
 He made his U20 national team debut, starting the whole game, in a 4–1 win against Mexico U20 on 2 June 2011.
 Isimat-Mirin went on to make five appearances for France U20 side.

 In August 2011, Isimat-Mirin was called up to the France U21 squad for the first time.
 He made his U21 national team debut, starting the whole game, in a 1–0 win against Portugal U21 on 5 September 2011.
 Isimat-Mirin later made two more appearances for France U21 side.

+Coaching career

+In February 2026, Isimat-Mirin joined PSV's coaching staff as assistant coach of the under-16 team.

 Personal life

 Isimat-Mirin dismissed rumors that his family came from Haiti.
 Isimat-Mirin is second youngest of family, as he has four brothers and one sister.
 His mother worked as a carer for elderly people with mental problems, while his father worked "at the town hall of Paris".
 Isimat-Mirin spoke fondly about his father, acknowledging his admiration of him and credited him for pushing him.
 In April 2019, he became a first time father when his wife Kimberly Mirin, gave birth to a baby girl named Azaya.

 Isimat-Mirin said about his music career, saying: "I had a lot of positive reactions and even recorded the song in a music studio.
 It was a nice joke and a nice memory of the previous season, but we are now starting a new season.
 That is what I concentrate completely on.
 I am a football player, not a singer.
 And I am looking forward to starting again."
 In addition to speaking French, he speaks English, Dutch and Spanish.